MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-create-edit-topics.md

 ---
-title: Use topics to design a chatbot conversation
+title: Use topics to design a chatbot conversation (Preview)
 description: Use conversation topics in the Power Virtual Agents authoring canvas for an intuitive, no-code way to create a bot that can help answer user questions, perform actions, and solve issues.
 keywords: "PVA"
 ms.date: 05/10/2022